Villy-P/TS-Chess/README.md

 Press Windows Key + R on your keyboard to open "Run."
 Then type in `cmd`.
 You are now in your command line.

-> Another option is to use Windows Powershell, which comes intalled on your computer.
+> Another option is to use Windows Powershell, which comes installed on your computer.

 Whenever you open the command line it should look like this: